a-stanisz/cinephile-diary-api/README.md

 ## 🚧 Important notes

-- This is a training and recruitment task project.
-Keep in mind that it is not intended to be used anywhere for now, especially outside development environment or something
+- Keep in mind that it was a training and recruitment task project.
-- Since I don't commit editor-specific files, here is a sample content of VS Code `launch.json` I used for debugging:
+- Since there are no editor-specific files commited, here is a sample content of VS Code `launch.json` used for debugging:
 ```
 {
   "version": "0.2.0",